jesskelsall/astarus/campaigns/C1-purple-rain.md

 # Purple Rain

-*Purple Rain* is the first long term campaign set in the [Astarus](../planes/astarus.md) campaign setting.
+*Purple Rain* is the first long term campaign set in the [Astarus](../planes/astarus.md) homebrew setting.

 ## Premise